UMLS-DL/UVA/README.md

 ```

 ## How to train a LexLM model using a UVA dataset?
 Below are the commands for preparing, training, and testing a LexLM model to be executed in a sequence.
-The paths need to be adjusted according to the project setting if using the downloaded datasets.
+The paths need to be adjusted according to the project setting if using the downloaded dataset path parameter $train_dataset_fp instead of $train_dataset_dp.

 <pre>
 WORKSPACE=/data/Bodenreider_UMLS_DL/UVA; \